UrbsLab/I2C2-Cluster-Documentation/README.md

 `ssh username@sarlacc.pmacs.upenn.edu`

 ### Logging in from Windows

-It is useful to install both the terminal and GUI software below.
+Various software is available to log in from Windows.
+We provide two examples below, and find it useful to install and use both the terminal and GUI software.
 The terminal is best for submitting jobs and the GUI is best for navigating and managing the file hierarchy and copying files to and from the LPC.

 - **Windows (Terminal): [Putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/)**